 No question, a child will at some point leave their home and parents to go their own way, but parents normally would love to send off their children officially with a blessing for their future.
 Is this too much to ask as the last show of respect before leaving your parents?
 Today’s individualistic culture says “Its all about YOU and how YOU feel”.
 With this narrative children no longer see the need to respectfully leave their parents.
 Leaving officially and publicly also brings a sense of security for the women and accountability.
 Women most likely feel trapped and it would take strength of character to get out of such an arrangement.
 By not making it official and public it makes it difficult for the women to seek counsel or advice from the very people they would have shunned in getting into such a union.

 The man is accountable

 Once again I call the man for accountability for any cohabiting set up.
-Its his responsibility to say know if its not his idea.
+Its his responsibility to say no if its not his idea.
 This is the reason why cohabitation is not an announcement to all families involved.
 There is shame in it.
 I call on the man to respect both families and do the right thing.
 I put it to you that a guy who proposes to live with a girl without marrying her does not respect her.
 A girl who proposes such to her man also doesn’t respect him.
 Nor respect for self.